PeeusD/TorrentApi/README.md

   }
     ```

-* **Step-3 Copy your access token and paste into "Authorization" tab and pass Json format Eg. {"search" : "your_file_name"}**
+* **Step-3 Searching and gettig the torrent files details.
+Use Step-A or Step-B**

   Method **POST**
-  Step A: If you are using PostMan or ThunderClient then copy - paste your access token into "Authorization" tab with json key-value format.
-Eg: {"search" : "your_file_name"}
+  *Step A: If you are using PostMan or ThunderClient then copy - paste your access token into "Authorization" tab with json key-value format.
+Eg: {"search" : "your_file_name"}*

     ```sh
       http://127.0.0.1:8000/torrent/
     ```

-  Step B: If you are using DRF (Browsable Api) or HTTPIE client; then copy and paste your access token into "Authorization" tab with json key-value format.
-Eg: {"search" : "your_file_name"}
+  *Step B: If you are using DRF (Browsable Api) or HTTPIE client; then copy and paste your access token into "Authorization" tab with json key-value format.
+Eg: {"search" : "your_file_name"}*

     ```sh
       http://127.0.0.1:8000/torrent/ Authorization Bearer {your_accesstoken}